Fourth Action Plan actions

 What have we achieved so far?

-Respectful relationships education is a core component of the Victorian Curriculum through the Health and Physical Education and Personal and Social Capability curriculum areas.
+The Victorian Curriculum provides the basis for teaching and learning about respectful relationships and identifies the knowledge, skills and understanding for students to be able to engage in respectful relationships.
 All Victorian Government and Catholic schools deliver the Victorian Curriculum.
-Schools are supported to deliver the curriculum through the Resilience, Rights and Respectful Relationships teaching and learning resources.
+Schools are supported to deliver the curriculum through the Resilience, Rights and Respectful Relationships, and Building Respectful Relationships teaching and learning resources.

-More than 1,000 Victorian schools are driving change within their school community by implementing the Respectful Relationships whole-school approach recommended by the Royal Commission into Family Violence.
+More than 1,950 Victorian government, Catholic and independent schools are driving change within their school community by implementing the Respectful Relationships whole-school approach recommended by the Royal Commission into Family Violence.

 What is next?

-The Victorian Government has committed to the introduction of Respectful Relationships education into every government school in Victoria from prep to year 12 as recommended by the Royal Commission into Family Violence.
+The Victorian Government is committed to the continued implementation of Respectful Relationships education in every government school in Victoria from prep to year 12 as recommended by the Royal Commission into Family Violence.

 What difference will we make?